 The United Nations has succeeded at the job for which it was founded: to protect succeeding generations from a third world war.
 In that regard, I think we can be a little bit proud, and the United Kingdom has been a key partner every step of the way.
 You have championed human rights, international law and agreements such as the Arms Trade Treaty.
+You are a leading humanitarian donor - as we saw again "I myself was once a displaced person.
+When I was six years old the Korean War broke out and I had to flee my home with my parents without knowing where to go.
+Life was miserable, terrible.
+We survived on food and medicine provided by the United Nations ...
+Without the United Nations, I would not be able to stand before you today."

-You are a leading humanitarian donor - as we saw again yesterday with your generous pledges for Syrian refugees and Syrian people under siege.
+yesterday with your generous pledges for Syrian refugees and Syrian people under siege.
 And at a time when others are cutting back on development aid, Britain has ring-fenced its own vital support for the world's poorest and most vulnerable people.
-I really appreciate the contribution and leadership of the United Kingdom. more than ever.
+I really appreciate the contribution and leadership of the United Kingdom.
+Today we need UK contributions more than ever.
 The world is being tested.
-People worry about the next extreme storm, terrorist attack, financial shock or outbreak of deadly disease. about our future.
+People worry about the next extreme storm, terrorist attack, financial shock or outbreak of deadly disease.
+Yet through all this I am confident about our future.
 I take heart in part from the two landmark achievements of last year: the 2030 Agenda for Sustainable Development and the Paris Agreement on climate change.
 These are two important visions and commitments adopted and laid out by world leaders.
 They have shown a sense of purpose, and a sense of unity, despite political, ideological and religious differences.